marianacarmoduarte/marianacarmoduarte.github.io/content/wpapers/Duarte_b/index.md

 ---
-title: 'Framing Effects on EU Public Opinion Formation: Disentangling the Moderating Role of Issue Salience and Party Polarisation'
+title: 'Does Party Politicisation of the European Union Influence Framing Effects on Public Opinion Formation?
+Evidence from a Survey Experiment'
 summary: Working Paper
 authors:
   - admin